mlacorte/obsidian-schema/README.md

 - `pnpm test`
 - `pnpm build`

-The `pnpm` package is added as a dev dependency, so you can run `npm install` to get it if you don't want to install it globally.
+The `pnpm` package is added as a dev dependency, so you can run `npx pnpm install` to get it as well as all the project dendencies.